Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing_blender/directorylayout.rst

 their exact locations are operating system dependent.

 LOCAL
-   Location of configuration and runtime data (for self contained bundle) USER
+   Location of configuration and runtime data (for self-contained bundle) USER
    Location of configuration files (normally in the user's home directory).
 SYSTEM